 Often coupled with binaural beats, guided meditation is one popular meditation tool for people who find difficulty in meditating without help.

-While there are still debates on whether guided meditation interferes with our own practice of meditation, I find a balance between the both is best, especially after a long tiring day.
+While there are still debates on whether guided meditation interferes with our own practice of meditation, I find a balance between both is best, especially after a long tiring day.

 (And when all else fails, guided meditation is often the one that gives me my peace of mind).